Small Things Are Big Things

 I love my growing little store, and the sensory exploration and writing kits I offer are excellent.
 I do love the Lycra Play Sac.
 Alex plays in his a lot.

-My biggest contribution will come with the launch of my website: http://www.autismmomma.com/.
+http://www.autismmomma.com/.
 I will offer activities to try with kids, checklists, planning materials, document templates (like writing letters to the school), and product recommendations to use everyday.
 I’ll focus on several areas: sensory, behavior, hygiene, social skills, time management, school support, and even “care for the caregiver” which is often neglected.

 How can moms teach their kiddos to relate with autism kiddos?